TRADOC Enterprise Classroom Program provides training environments to support more than 600,000 soldiers annually.

 The Army schools must establish training requirements for today, as well as for eight to ten years from now.
 The designs we provide must support today’s technology as well as the future technologies that will impact the training of Soldiers (such as Gaming and Virtual Reality).
 As the Army mission and technologies change, the TRADOC Enterprise Classroom Program must not only adapt but predict the technologies that may be in place so we can support new methods of instruction and Command initiatives.

 Pragmatics has established a turnkey process to deliver state-of-the-art digital instructional environments that have varying complexities based on the training mission.
 Our team of experienced engineers successfully implemented a three-step strategy, allowing quick, efficient reactions to changing customer requirements, shifting priorities, and emerging technologies.
-Pragmatics owns the project from definition through installation and we have established direct dealership with the leading audiovisual, networking and computing manufacturers to position the ECP technology for today and tomorrow’s learning trends.
+Pragmatics owns the project from definition through installation, and we have established a direct dealership with the leading audiovisual, networking, and computing manufacturers to position the ECP technology for today and tomorrow’s learning trends.

 - Since 2011, customer satisfaction ratings have improved yearly until reaching a perfect score in January 2014.

 Pragmatics’ ability to work with the original equipment manufacturers (OEM’s) as direct dealers has allowed TRADOC to increase rooms’ capabilities while maintaining contractual price points.